 Of course you are most welcome to start attending the presentations if you are not working on your thesis yet.
 Attending and discussing the research of students in their graduation phase, is a useful way to prepare yourself for your own thesis and it might bring you some inspiring ideas on the topics you will want to research yourself.

 You have to sign an attendance list, that is kept at the secretariat.
 Keep track of the number of presentations you have attended.

-Your supervisor will assess your Master’s thesis using the Master’s Thesis Rubrics & Assessment Form.
+Your supervisor will assess your Master’s thesis using the Master’s Thesis Rubrics & Assessment Form (to be found on BlackBoard).
 It makes the items the supervisor assesses and the criteria he or she uses transparent.
 You will receive the form when you start the Master’s thesis process.
 Please use it to acquaint yourself with the assessment criteria and to assess yourself during the thesis process.
 Your supervisor is expected to tell you early on which items he or she considers most important and the order they should take in the thesis, so you will not get any surprises later on.

 After your thesis has been approved, it has to be uploaded into the thesis archive.
 One week after the grade is registered in OSIRIS, the student will receive a request by email to upload the reviewed thesis (in PDF format) through OSIRIS Case for the purpose of the thesis archive.
 The thesis archive is only accessible to employees.
 If you did not receive an email, contact email@example.com.